casid/jte/README.md

 `example.jte` works, but imagine you have more than one page.
 You would have to duplicate a lot of shared template code.
 Let's extract the shared code into a tag.
 Tags are template snippets that can be called by other templates.

-> All tags must be created in a directory called `tag` in your template root directory.

 Let's move stuff from our example page to `tag/page.jte`:

 ```htm